cloudfieldcz/shieldoo-mesh-docs/docs/pages/license/02_privacy.md

 __5.1.__	For the purposes of providing the Services, We will process personal data in electronic form through Services or through other means determined by You, while the subject-matter of the processing will be viewing personal data, storage of personal data, analysis of Personal Data and other activities necessary for providing the Services.
 6.	__TYPES OF PERSONAL DATA__
 __6.1.__	The following personal data may be processed in accordance with those Processing terms:
-a)	identification data (name, surname, IP address);
+&nbsp;&nbsp;&nbsp;&nbsp;__a)__	identification data (name, surname, IP address);
-b)	log data;
+&nbsp;&nbsp;&nbsp;&nbsp;__b)__	log data;
-c)	contact data (e-mail)
+&nbsp;&nbsp;&nbsp;&nbsp;__c)__	contact data (e-mail)
-d)	other data that will be made available in connection with the provision of the Service.
+&nbsp;&nbsp;&nbsp;&nbsp;__d)__	other data that will be made available in connection with the provision of the Service.
 7.	__CATEGORIES OF DATA SUBJECTS__
 __7.1.__	Personal data will cover the following categories of data subjects:
-a)	Your employees and Your workers;
+&nbsp;&nbsp;&nbsp;&nbsp;__a)__	Your employees and Your workers;
-b)	other data subjects about which You have obtained personal data and which was transmitted to Us in connection with the provision of the Services.
+&nbsp;&nbsp;&nbsp;&nbsp;__b)__	other data subjects about which You have obtained personal data and which was transmitted to Us in connection with the provision of the Services.
 8.	__RIGHTS AND OBLIGATIONS__
 __8.1.__	We declare and undertake to:
-a)	if We become aware of a breach or impending breach of the security of personal data, accidental or unlawful destruction, loss, alteration or unauthorized provision or disclosure of the processed personal data, immediately, but no later than 48 (forty-eight) hours, inform You in writing and describe as best as possible the resulting or imminent security risk, informing You of appropriate measures to prevent or minimize the breach of the security of the Service and taking all necessary measures to minimize damage;
+&nbsp;&nbsp;&nbsp;&nbsp;__a)__	if We become aware of a breach or impending breach of the security of personal data, accidental or unlawful destruction, loss, alteration or unauthorized provision or disclosure of the processed personal data, immediately, but no later than 48 (forty-eight) hours, inform You in writing and describe as best as possible the resulting or imminent security risk, informing You of appropriate measures to prevent or minimize the breach of the security of the Service and taking all necessary measures to minimize damage;
-b)	personal data shall be secured in accordance with Article 9 of these Processing terms;
+&nbsp;&nbsp;&nbsp;&nbsp;__b)__	personal data shall be secured in accordance with Article 9 of these Processing terms;
-c)	personal data will be processed only in accordance with those Processing terms or on the basis of Your other written instructions;
+&nbsp;&nbsp;&nbsp;&nbsp;__c)__	personal data will be processed only in accordance with those Processing terms or on the basis of Your other written instructions;
-d)	assist You in implementing and maintaining appropriate technical and organizational measures to secure personal data, reporting personal data breaches to the supervisory authority or data subject, assessing the data protection impact assessment and in previous consultations with the supervisory authority;
+&nbsp;&nbsp;&nbsp;&nbsp;__d)__	assist You in implementing and maintaining appropriate technical and organizational measures to secure personal data, reporting personal data breaches to the supervisory authority or data subject, assessing the data protection impact assessment and in previous consultations with the supervisory authority;
-e)	ensure cooperation with You through appropriate technical and organizational measures, no later than 14 (fourteen) days after Your request has been made, in order to fulfil Your obligation to respond to requests for the exercise of the rights of the data subject;
+&nbsp;&nbsp;&nbsp;&nbsp;__e)__	ensure cooperation with You through appropriate technical and organizational measures, no later than 14 (fourteen) days after Your request has been made, in order to fulfil Your obligation to respond to requests for the exercise of the rights of the data subject;
-f)	provide You, at request, without delay, but not later than 14 (fourteen) days after Your request has been made, with all the cooperation necessary to prove that the personal data are sufficiently organizationally and technically secured.
+&nbsp;&nbsp;&nbsp;&nbsp;__f)__	provide You, at request, without delay, but not later than 14 (fourteen) days after Your request has been made, with all the cooperation necessary to prove that the personal data are sufficiently organizationally and technically secured.
 __8.2.__	If We receive any request from the data subject in relation to personal data which relates to those personal data and purposes within which We act as a processor of personal data, We shall inform the data subject to contact You directly with the request.
 You shall be responsible for handling such request.
 We shall provide all necessary assistance for the processing of the data subjects' rights, but only to the extent of the personal data processed during provision of Services.
 __8.3.__	You agree that We will involve other processors for the processing of personal data and, if these other processors are involved, We ensure that they comply with the same data protection obligations as those set out in this Processing terms.
 You expressly agree that We will involve server providers (e.g. Amazon, Microsoft) and Our employees who provide services to Us under a cooperation or similar agreement.
 Some personal data, that are shared with Amazon or Microsoft or other server provider (if We will use different one), can be transferred to third countries, as those companies have their servers even in the USA.
 This transfer is always covered by standard contractual clauses, as well as by security measures provided by these companies, as We are using only companies, that are taking security very seriously.
 __8.4.__	Should We involve other processors not listed in those Processing terms, We will inform You in advance and, if necessary, allow You to object to such involvement.
 If You do not object even within 14 (fourteen) days of the notification of the involvement of the additional processor, We shall involve the additional processor in the processing of the Personal Data.
 If You object, We shall evaluate the objection and, if We find it to be justified, We shall not involve the additional processor.